 The art of baking has evolved for hundreds and hundreds of years.
 And for nearly all of that time, people have relied on eggs to add moisture and to bind dry ingredients.
 Eggs have been an essential baking ingredient for centuries, for which there was no satisfactory replacement.
 Until recently, there was no such thing as egg replacer.

 The word vegan wasn’t coined until 1944, and the concept didn’t begin to go mainstream until the 1990s.
 So it’s fair to say that, when it comes to baking, eggs had a 500-year head start over vegan alternatives.
-The first attempts to replace eggs were primitive and, for most uses, yielded unimpressive results.
+The first attempts to replace eggs were primitive and, for many uses, yielded unimpressive results.
 People would mash up tofu, apples, baked pumpkin, or bananas for moistness.
-This could work reasonably well in some recipes, but oftentimes egg-free recipes failed to deliver the proper texture.
-The lack of adequate egg substitutes doubtless contributed to giving vegan cooking a bad name in the 1970s and 1980s.
+This can work well in some recipes, but early egg-free recipes often yielded lackluster results.
+The absence of quality egg substitutes doubtless contributed to giving vegan cooking a bad reputation in the 1970s and 1980s.

 Alternatives to Whole Eggs